pipefy/pipefy_message/README.md

 ### Consumer

-To use the consumer capabilities is required to "import our gem" at your consumer class, include the abstraction, define the `perform` method and finally call the method `process_message` to start the consuming process, see the example below:
+To use the consumer capabilities it is required to "import our gem" at your consumer class, include the abstraction, define the `perform` method and finally call the method `process_message` on the consumer class (not an instance of it) to start the consuming process, see the example below:

 ```ruby
 require "pipefy_message"